PLN-UFSCar/SST4PTBR/README.md

 use_sequence_transformer = not use_word2vec
 ```

+When using Transformers approach, you will need to run [another notebook](notebooks/fine_tuning.ipynb) on Google Colab, to do the fine-tuning of the pretrained model.
+This is better explained in the notebooks.

 You will also need to put your Google Gemini API key in the `API_KEY` variable.
 ```python
 API_KEY = 'your_key_here'